ryanwildes/fantiepedia/content/witch-brigade/luck.md

 On soul transfer, the puppet's luck will go down an amount based on their lucky number.
 If it goes below zero, it *wraps around* to 99 and down.

 When you are over the mana limit, the luck of your entire brigade is reduced to Despair Level.
+It has also been suggested that your karma can affect luck and luck transferring.

 Thank you to Dahvid123, the author of the thread linked below, for their research on this subject.[^1]